Iqoqo/sdc2019/lessons/lesson_4.1/README.md

 ![http://dis.co](../../misc/disco-logo.png "Dis.co")

-# Lesson (4.1) - Using Disco to Perform Image Processing
+# Lesson (4.1) - Using Disco to Perform Image Processing on the Cloud

 ## At this point you should have
 1. The ability to discofy images and videos